Our Experienced Music Teachers

 All of School of Rock North Dallas’s music teachers are experienced musicians devoted to helping students attain musical proficiency.
 Our instructors guide students one-on-one to personalize learning, inspire confidence and build social skills.

-Inspired by Taylor Swift's glittery acoustic guitar, Cat picked up the instrument at the age of 9 joined School of Rock a year later.
+Inspired by Taylor Swift's glittery acoustic guitar, Cat picked up the instrument at the age of 9 and became a School of Rock student a year later.
 At School of Rock, she truly found her love for bass guitar and performing.
 Not only did she find her passion, but also a community of loving people with the same passion.

 As a student at School of Rock, Cat joined the band, Fly Away Hero, while still in high school.
 The band recorded an EP, "Lost and Found," which debuted at #22 on the Alternative iTunes charts.